jacekkow/ucrm-wfirma/README.md

 Prerequisites:
-- wFirma account with no 2FA enabled,
+- wFirma access key, secret key and app key,
 - separate invoice numbering scheme with no checking created in wFirma,
 - tax included pricing set in UCRM.